seedstack/website/content/docs/business/manual/pagination/index.md

     - the full size of the whole request.
 - A **View** represents a viewpoint of an already existing list.
 Its focus is the restitution of a portion of the given list.
-- `GenericFinder<Item,Criteria>` is a High level interfaces for finder that sum up the following assertion: Given a **Range** and a **Criteria** please find the **Result** for the Item type.
+- `RangeFinder<Item,Criteria>` is a High level interfaces for finder that sum up the following assertion: Given a **Range** and a **Criteria** please find the **Result** for the Item type.

 <div class="callout callout-info">